Rosford Park: Ecology

-Prior to European settlement, the Reserve featured an open forest, woodland and riparian communities.
-The Reserve, however, still contains an undisturbed, remnant riparian forest to the north that is part of the endangered Coastal Swamp Oak Forest community, with Prospect Creek winding through it.
+Prior to European settlement, the park featured an open forest, woodland and riparian communities.
+The park, however, still contains an undisturbed, remnant riparian forest to the north that is part of the endangered Coastal Swamp Oak Forest community, with Prospect Creek winding through it.

-The vegetation that surrounds the reserve's creekline is within the riparian zone and is dominated by Eucalyptus amplifolia, Eucalyptus moluccana, Eucalyptus baueriana, Eucalyptus fibrosa, Eucalyptus teriticornis, angophora floribunda and Casuarina glauca, which grow 10 to 20 meters, with an understorey of Acacia parramattensis, Bursaria spinosa, Daviesia ulicifolia, Exocarpos cupressiformis, Dillwynia, Indigofera australis and over ten native grass species.
+The vegetation that surrounds the park'screekline is within the riparian zone and is dominated by Eucalyptus amplifolia, Eucalyptus moluccana, Eucalyptus baueriana, Eucalyptus fibrosa, Eucalyptus teriticornis, angophora floribunda and Casuarina glauca, which grow 10 to 20 meters, with an understorey of Acacia parramattensis, Bursaria spinosa, Daviesia ulicifolia, Exocarpos cupressiformis, Dillwynia, Indigofera australis and over ten native grass species.
 Introduced species in the riparian woodland include Passiflora suberosa, Solanum mauritianum, Lantana camara, Senna pendula and Cardiospermum halicacabum, among other species.

-The fauna includes Australian birds, such as the Australian raven, Australian magpie and the galah.
+The fauna includes Australian birds, such as the Australian raven, laughing kookaburra, Australian magpie and the galah.
 The bell miner is found deep within the wooded areas of the park and seems to be restricted to those regions.
-Soils in the Reserve include podsols and alluvial soils.
+Soils in the park include podsols and alluvial soils.

 Features

-There is a long cycling and walking track in the park (constructed in 2009) which starts from Rhondda Street, at the park's southeast entrance within the prospect of a vast verdant field, and goes through the riparian woodland to the park's north, adjoining the prominent Prospect Creek cycleway, which leads to other parks in the region.
-In late 2021, another walking trail was constructed on the western side of the park, which parallels Rosford Street and approaches Gipps Road to the east and leads to the gallery forest in the park's northwest, connecting to the track that starts from Rhondda Street.
+There is a long cycling and walking track through the park, constructed in 2009, which begins at Rhondda Street at the park's southeastern entrance.
+The track passes through the park's open grassed areas and riparian forest before continuing north to join the Prospect Creek cycleway, providing connections to other parks and open spaces in the region.
+In late 2021, a second walking trail was constructed along the western side of the park, running parallel to Rosford Street and extending towards Gipps Road.
+The trail leads to the gallery forest in the park's northwest and connects with the existing track from Rhondda Street.

-The park includes a baseball diamond, children's playground and picnic tables, with an avenue planted trees along Rosford Street and a row of logs to give the reserve an aesthetic perspective.
-The Janice Crosio Oval, which is floodlit and irrigated, provides shared facilities for rugby league, soccer, cricket and athletics.
-A grandstand with spectator seating and an amenities block are also featured.
-A baseball dugout fenced existed at the park on the Rhonda Street side, before it was removed in 2018.
+The park includes a baseball diamond, children's playground and picnic tables.
+An avenue of trees lines Rosford Street, while rows of logs are incorporated into the landscape.
+The Janice Crosio Oval is floodlighted and irrigated, and provides facilities for rugby league, soccer, cricket and athletics.
+A grandstand with spectator seating and an amenities block are also located within the park.
+A fenced baseball dugout formerly stood on the Rhondda Street side of the park before being removed in 2018.